What is Rent Expense?

 Accrual Basis of Accounting

-With the accrual basis of accounting method, any revenue is listed on the income statement upon earning it, even if the cash hasn’t actually been received yet.
+With the accrual basis of the accounting method, any revenue is listed on the income statement upon earning it, even if the cash hasn’t actually been received yet.

-Deferred Rent Expense
+Deferred Rent Asset or Liability

 - Determine the cost of the lease for its entire period, including free months, discounted months, or months that go up because of inflation